astral-sh/ruff/README.md

           Comma-separated list of rule codes to disable --extend-select <RULE_CODE>
-          Like --select, but adds additional rule codes on top of the selected ones --extend-ignore <RULE_CODE>
-          Like --ignore, but adds additional rule codes on top of the ignored ones --per-file-ignores <PER_FILE_IGNORES>
+          Like --select, but adds additional rule codes on top of the selected ones --per-file-ignores <PER_FILE_IGNORES>
           List of mappings from file pattern to code to exclude --fixable <RULE_CODE>